-Fluted Tube Pans are usually made of cast aluminum, though you can also get them in silicone.
+Fluted tube pans are usually made of cast aluminum, though you can also get them in silicone.
 They are all-one piece pans, and come in a wide range of sizes.
 Classic sizes for fluted tube pans are 6 cup and 12 cup (1.5 and 3 litre), though, again, other sizes are available.

-The pans should be only 2/3 filled with batter.
+The pans should be only ⅔ filled with batter.
 Baking time can take anywhere from 30 to 60 minutes for the 10 and 12 cup (2.5 and 3 litre) sizes, depending on the recipe.
 The mini sizes take 15 to 35 minutes.

-Many makes of the pans need to be handwashed.
+Many makes of fluted tube pans need to be handwashed.

 If you’re making a very large bowl of punch, you can freeze water in a fluted tube pan, thus using it as a fancy mould for a large block of ice for your punch bowl.